 Self Portrait Without Beard (Guernica Pablo)

-Pablo is the most famous painting painted in Paris by Picasso in 1937, this painting is inspired by the Spanish civil war bombing of Guernica in Spain.
+Guernica Pablo is the most famous paintings painted in Paris by Picasso in 1937, this painting is inspired by the Spanish civil war bombing of Guernica in Spain.

 Sleeping Venus